kalaksi/lightkeeper/doc/roadmap.md

 # Features
 More important features first.
 - more keyboard shortcuts and GUI hints
+- view progress of long commands (such as system upgrades or image building).
-- Check and display vuln status of system (or docker) packages using mitre, DSA and etc.
+- Check and display vuln status of system (or docker) packages using mitre, DSA, NVD etc.
 - cache for monitor's command results to minimize amount of commands actually run (crude implementation done)
 - automatic module testing (QML too)
 - new module property `privileged` for modules that require sudo/root